Ever wondered what papaya actually tastes like?

 Where Does it Come From?

-The papaya is a tropical fruit, native to Central America, but now thrives in various regions worldwide that offer a warm climate.
+The papaya is a tropical fruit, native to Central America, but now grows in many warm regions around the world.

 Central America Origins